A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data Availability Statement

 \section{Data Availability Statement}

 The Zika and the population data analysed in this study come from the Brazilian Notifiable Diseases Information System (SINAN - Sistema de Informação de Agravos de Notificação) and the Brazilian Institute of Geography and Statistics (IBGE - Instituto Brasileiro de Geografia e Estatística), respectively, and are publicly available at the Rio de Janeiro Secretariat of Health website (\url{http://www.rio.rj.gov.br/dlstatic/10112/7079759/4197436/ZIKASE2015.pdf} and \url{http://www.rio.rj.gov.br/dlstatic/10112/10617973/4260330/ZIKASE2016.pdf}, for 2015 and 2016, respectively).
+Note that SINAN reflects data from the public health system (SUS - Sistema Único de Saúde) only, which does not include data from private hospitals and health plans.
 The sociodevelopment index data come from the Instituto Pereira Passos and can be found at \url{www.data.rio}.